First French War of Religion (1562–1563): Negotiations

 A meeting was undertaken between the two sides at Thoury.
-Each side was composed of one hundred gentleman with thirty horse.
-Leading the Protestants were Condé, the three Châtillon brothers and La Rochefoucauld, for the royalists Catherine, Navarre, Damville.
+Each side was composed of one hundred gentlemen with thirty horses.
+Leading the Protestants were Condé, the three Châtillon brothers and La Rochefoucauld; for the royalists, Catherine, Navarre and Damville.
 Both parties stopped 800 paces apart while the talks were undertaken.
 A two-hour interview followed.
 Catherine informed Condé that it was not possible to enforce the edict of Saint-Germain as the greater parts of France were opposed to it.
 Though the meeting was a failure, both sides were allowed to approach each other so that they could exchange greetings and embraces.
-Upon departing many of the gentleman were tearful.
+Upon departing, many of the gentlemen were tearful.
 Having returned to Orléans, Condé wrote to Navarre on 13 June expressing his regrets at the failures of Thoury, causing his brother to weep upon receipt of the letter.

 Catherine and Navarre conducted three interviews with Condé at the end of June from 27 to 29 of that month.
 These took place at the abbey Saint-Simon near Talcy.
-However they was unable to convince him to back down from his rebellion.
-She offered Condé exile from France until such time as Charles reached his majority, however this was unacceptable for Coligny who brought with him much of the rest of the army in his opposition.
+However, they were unable to convince him to back down from his rebellion.
+She offered Condé exile from France until such time as Charles reached his majority; however, this was unacceptable for Coligny, who brought with him much of the rest of the army in his opposition.
 For a time during the conference, it seemed possible a deal for peace might be reached.
-Fresne even began drafting letters to be sent out into the provinces for the enforcement of its terms, however this would not come to pass.
-When he returned to the Protestant camp to work out some details of Condé's exile Fresne found that there had been a change of mind, and he warned Catherine to this effect.
-Realising that armed confrontation would be necessary as no compromise was possible, Catherine remarked 'since you rely on your forces, we will show you ours'.
+Fresne even began drafting letters to be sent out into the provinces for the enforcement of its terms; however, this would not come to pass.
+When he returned to the Protestant camp to work out some details of Condé's exile, Fresne found that there had been a change of mind, and he warned Catherine to this effect.
+Realising that armed confrontation would be necessary as no compromise was possible, Catherine remarked, "since you rely on your forces, we will show you ours".
 Catherine was greatly frustrated by the failure, blaming malicious individuals around Condé who had poisoned his mind against the plan.

-It was only on 16 June that Catherine used the term 'civil war' for the first time in her correspondence, though even at this point it was something that could happen if negotiations failed.
+It was only on 16 June that Catherine used the term "civil war" for the first time in her correspondence, though even at this point it was something that could happen if negotiations failed.
 On 22 June she spoke for the first time of the civil war as a present reality.
 Sutherland therefore takes June as the beginning of the civil war.

 Coligny entreated separately with his uncle Montmorency, in an effort to convince him that his alliance was disadvantageous to his person and the reputation of his house.
 Coligny argued that the nobility would come to despise his house as a result of his actions.
 Montmorency replied that he had acted as a second father to Coligny, and that he was saddened to see him in league with the rebels.
 The Constable assured Coligny he was working only towards the honour of the king and god.